Playing For Keeps

 |Domestic Box Office: $13,102,272||Overseas Box Office: $17,859,063|

 The screenplay for Playing For Keeps began as a Little League baseball romantic comedy, but after Gerard Butler attached himself in 2009 to the project, it was switched to soccer.
-Nu Image/Millennium financed the picture with a $33,968,895 gross budget and after a large Louisiana tax credit, the net cost was $25.4 million.
-Their exposure to the budget was offset by international sales to distributors.
+The gross budget for Playing For Keeps was $33,968,895 and after a large Louisiana tax credit, the net cost was $25.4 million.
+Nu Image/Millennium financed the picture and their exposure to the budget was offset by international sales to distributors.

 New (and short lived) startup distributor FilmDistrict acquired domestic rights at the 2011 Cannes Film Festival and committed to a wide release.
 Playing For Keeps was dated for December 7, which was just seven weeks after Gerard Butler’s box office bomb Chasing Mavericks opened.